Re-using model results to determine materials properties: connector theory approach: Formalism

-In practice, one will tabulate $\mathcal O_x$, and, once a connector $\mathcal Q^c_x$ is given, for any real system simply use these data instead of calculating $O(x;Q^R)$, which will make calculations extremely efficient.
+Therefore, we call $\mathcal{Q}^c_x$ the \textit{connector}.
+The scheme suggests to store $\mathcal O_x$ as numerical data, interpolated analytic expression or, in some cases, analytic result.
+Once a connector $\mathcal Q^c_x$ is given, for any real system one can then simply use these data instead of calculating $O(x;Q^R)$, which will make calculations extremely efficient.
+This concept of re-using data has made the LDA a breakthrough, since numerous calculations could be performed without ever re-evaluating the interaction effects in the HEG.

-In order for the method to be {useful}, three conditions should be fulfilled.
-The first is the validity of the underlying connector hypothesis: \begin{itemize} \item {\bf [A}] On its domain of definition, $\mathcal O_x(\mathcal Q^c_x)$ must yield all values that $O(x;Q^R)$ can take on its domain, i.e., the $Q^R$ of interest. \end{itemize} The $Q^R$ which define the domain of interest depend on the range of physical systems one wants to explore; this range does not necessarily include \textit{all possible} physical systems.
-The domain of $ O$, on the other hand, defines the model system.
-If for certain $Q^R$ and/or $x$ Eq. \eqref{eq:connector} cannot be fulfilled, we have to change model by changing its domain, i.e. the range of allowed $Q^c_x$.

-${\bf [A]}$ is the only necessary condition, but there is also a question of uniqueness in \eqref{eq:inverse}: $\mathcal O^{-1}$ may require boundary conditions in order to be well defined.
-This is not a problem of principle, but may create difficulties for the design of approximations.
-We therefore require: \begin{itemize} \item {\bf [B]} When the inverse $\mathcal O^{-1}$ of $\mathcal O$ is not unique, it should at least be possible to specify a unique choice among the possible $\mathcal O^{-1}_i$ . \end{itemize} Conditions {\bf [A]} and {\bf [B]} settle the framework, but nothing has been gained in practice: the unknown $O(x;Q^R)$ still enters the calculation of the connector in \eqref{eq:inverse}.
+In practice, however, conditions {\bf [A]} and {\bf [B]} settle the framework, but nothing has been gained yet: the unknown $O(x;Q^R)$ still enters the calculation of the connector in \eqref{eq:inverse}.
 Therefore, for COT to be of practical interest we have to add: \begin{itemize} \item {\bf [C]} The COT ansatz must suggest a strategy for approximations. \end{itemize} The LDA can be seen as a connector approximation, where the right hand side of \eqref{eq:inverse} is replaced by the local density, $\bar n^c_{\bf r}\approx n({\bf r})$, so $v_{\rm xc}({\bf r};[n]) \approx v_{\rm xc}^h(\bar n^c_{\bf r})$ according to \eqref{eq:final}.
 It was based on Kohn's ingenious intuition of nearsightedness \cite{DFT1,Kohn1996,Prodan2005}.
 A major topic of the present work is to lie out a strategy for systematic approximations, and to generalize the framework to applications well beyond DFT.

 For this, we have to prove that \eqref{eq:connector} is a clever starting point.
 The fundamental idea is to make \textit{in the calculation of the connector} \eqref{eq:inverse} an \textit{equivalent} approximation to $O$ and $\mathcal O$,